The main benefits of CATCH from a health professional's point of view are:

 Reduce unnecessary hospital visits

-Ultimately, pressure on local NHS services is reduced and unnecessary A&E attendances are reduced.
+Ultimately, pressure on local NHS services is reduced and unnecessary A&E attendances are reduced

 We get lots of parents coming to see us at the hospital who have understandable anxieties about their children's health.
 Often, these anxieties stem from not knowing know what else to do when their child is ill.
 The CATCH app offers guidance and reassurance for parents to provide self-care for their children at home, without visiting the hospital.

-Dr Kilroy, Lead Clinician for Emergency Medicine, Macclesfield Hospital
+Lead Clinician for Emergency Medicine, Macclesfield Hospital